sigulete/kde-bootc/README.md

 systemctl enable --now all-system-update.timer systemctl enable --now tailscaled
 ```
-To pull your image from a private GitHub repository using podman, copy `/usr/lib/ostree/auth.json` to `/home/admin/.config/containers/auth.json` for user space and `/root/.config/containers/auth.json` for root.
+To pull your image from a private GitHub repository using podman, copy `/usr/lib/ostree/auth.json` to `/home/admin/.config/containers/auth.json` for user space, and `/root/.config/containers/auth.json` for root.
 It will allow you to use `podman pull ..` and `sudo podman pull ..` respectively.
 ## Troubleshooting
 Please note that a configuration file in `/etc` drifts when it is modified locally.
 Consequently, bootc will no longer manage this file, and new releases won't be transferred to your installation.
 While this might be desired in some cases, it can also lead to issues.